Have you thought about what kind of life you want in retirement?

 You can access NZ Super and your KiwiSaver balance when you turn 65.
 However, that doesn’t necessarily have to be when you give up work or stop contributing to your KiwiSaver account.

-If COVID-19 has derailed your finances, you may need to think about changing your retirement goals or working for longer, perhaps by going part-time or taking on a less physically demanding job.
+If your finances have been derailed, you may need to think about changing your retirement goals or working for longer, perhaps by going part-time or taking on a less physically demanding job.

 3. Are you making the most of your income?